Sales Reports: 7 Free Templates + Real Examples [2026] 2026

 Actionable Insight: Notice how TikTok Shop has the lowest AOV but highest return rate (12.4%).
 This is common for impulse-buy platforms — your sales report should flag channels where high returns eat into margins.
 Use an Etsy or Lazada fee calculator to model true profitability per platform.

-2. Sales Summary Report
+2. Daily Sales Report

 A sales summary report provides a high-level overview, making it ideal for executive presentations or team meetings.
 According to the U.S. Small Business Administration, summarising financial performance regularly is one of the top habits of successful small businesses.
+For a deeper dive into managing your financial records alongside sales tracking, see our guide to ecommerce bookkeeping.

 What to Include: